 The Bottom Line

-While many leaders have top-notch talent and experience, cognitive biases can unknowingly hold them (and their business) back from quality judgement, decision making, and team building.
+While many leaders have top-notch talent and experience, cognitive biases can unknowingly hold them (and their business) back from quality judgment, decision making, and team building.
 This can not only hurt the organization itself, but its people too.

 Leaders can create an ideal environment and build a culture where employees want to be—that is, one that fosters trust, community, and collaboration—by learning how to combat cognitive biases.